opentoworkprojects/bill/frontend/WHERE_IS_WHATSAPP_PRO.md

 ## Still Not Working?

 1. Make sure you **completely closed** the old app
-2. Check Windows Task Manager - kill any "RestoBill" processes
+2. Check Windows Task Manager - kill any "BillByteKOT" processes
 3. Uninstall again from Apps & Features
 4. Restart your computer
 5. Install v1.1.0 fresh